igrigorik/ga-beacon/README.md

 * [Using a Beacon Image for GitHub, Website and Email Analytics](http://www.sitepoint.com/using-beacon-image-github-website-email-analytics/)
 * [Tracking Google Sheet views with Google Analytics using GA Beacon](http://mashe.hawksey.info/2014/02/tracking-google-sheet-views-with-google-analytics/)

+### Can I use this production?

+The ga-beacon.appspot.com instance is a **demo** instance, good for prototyping and proof of concepts.
+If you intend to use this in production for your application, you should deploy **your own instance** of this service, which will allow you to scale the service up and down to meet your capacity needs, introspect the logs, customize the code, and so on.

+Deploying your own instance is trivial: fork this repo, modify the project name in app.yaml, and follow the [normal GAE deploy instructions](https://cloud.google.com/appengine/training/go-plus-appengine/deploy).
+You should be up and running in less than five minutes.

 ### Setup instructions

 First, log in to your Google Analytics account and [set up a new property](https://support.google.com/analytics/answer/1042508?hl=en):